oauthstuff/draft-oauth-rar/main.md

 # Privacy Considerations {#privacy_considerations}

-Implementers MUST design and use authorization details in a privacy-preserving manner.
+It is especially important for implementers to design and use authorization details in a privacy-preserving manner.

 Any sensitive personal data included in authorization details MUST be prevented from leaking, e.g., through referrer headers.
 Implementation options include encrypted request objects as defined in [@RFC9101] or transmission of authorization details via end-to-end encrypted connections between client and authorization server by utilizing [@RFC9126] and the `request_uri` authorization request parameter as defined in [@RFC9101].
 The latter does not require application level encryption but it requires another message exchange between client and AS.